most notorious hacker groups

 Ransomware is a specific type of malware designed to hold a victim's data hostage.
 Ransomware uses encryption algorithms to scramble the victim's files, making them inaccessible.
 This can affect critical business documents, personal photos, or any other data stored on the infected device.

-Phishing is a deceptive attempt by cybercriminals to steal sensitive information, such as passwords, credit card details, or personal data, from individuals or organizations.
+Phishing is a type of social engineering by cybercriminals to steal sensitive information, such as passwords, credit card details, or personal data, from individuals or organizations.
 Phishing is most commonly achieved through email but alternative methods including text, calls, and social media are on the rise.

 Once the victim enters their credentials on the fake website, the information is captured by the attacker and can be used for malicious purposes including financial fraud, identity theft and spreading malware.

-A Denial-of-Service (DoS) attack is a malicious attempt to overwhelm a website, server, or network with excessive traffic, making it unavailable to legitimate users
+A Districted Denial-of-Service (DDoS) attack is a malicious attempt to overwhelm a website, server, or network with excessive traffic, making it unavailable to legitimate users

 Read more: 3 Million Smart Toothbrushes Turned into Botnet for DDoS Attack